 Photo: Iain Bagwell; Styling: Missie Neville Crawford

-Pressure Cooker: Using a 6- or 7-quart pressure cooker, follow instructions through step 1.
+5. Stir in stock.
 Close lid securely; bring to high pressure over high heat (about 4 minutes).
-Adjust heat to medium-high or level needed to maintain high pressure; cook 20 minutes.
-Remove from heat.
+Adjust heat to medium-high or level needed to maintain high pressure; cook 7 minutes.
+Remove from heat; let stand 10 minutes.
 Place cooker under cold running water to release pressure.
 Remove lid; stir in reserved butternut squash, cheese, salt, and pepper.

 Dutch Oven: Keep stock hot over low heat.
 Using a large Dutch oven, follow instructions through step 4.
 Ladle in 1 cup stock; cook 2 minutes or until liquid is nearly absorbed, stirring constantly.
 Continue adding stock, 1/2 cup at a time, stirring constantly until each portion of stock is absorbed before adding the next (about 26 minutes total).
 Stir in reserved butternut squash, grated cheese, salt, and pepper.